Instant Coffee FAQ

 How do I post to a mailing list?

 Send a plain text single spaced message to the appropriate local list addresses.
-Broad postings such as jobs, calls for submissions, and websire projects can be sent to any list.
+National postings such as jobs, calls for submissions, and website projects can be sent to every list.

-Why do you run Halifax, Montreal, Alberta and Inter/National lists if you're a Toronto/Vancouver based group?
+Why do you not run Halifax, Montreal, Alberta and Inter/National lists anymore?

-Does anyone think instant coffee email lists are good thing?
+Does anyone think instant coffee email lists are a good thing?

 I never thought that I would like instant coffee so much!
 Although living in a small town is beautiful, you just don't get the news that you would like...